Shelby County Airport (Alabama)

 Shelby County Airport is a public use airport located four nautical miles (7 km) southeast of the central business district of Alabaster, a city in Shelby County, Alabama, United States.
 It is owned by the Shelby County Commission.
 The airport is situated in the city of Calera.

 This airport is included in the FAA's National Plan of Integrated Airport Systems for 2011–2015 and 2009–2013, both of which categorized it as a general aviation facility.
 This was a change from the 2007–2011 NPIAS Report, when it was categorized as a reliever airport.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned EET by the FAA but has no designation from the IATA.

-Facilities & aircraft
+Facilities and aircraft

-Shelby County Airport, which opened in September 1966, covers an area of 125 acres (51 ha) at an elevation of 586 feet (179 m) above mean sea level.
+Shelby County Airport covers an area of 125 acres (51 ha) at an elevation of 586 feet (179 m) above mean sea level.
 It has one asphalt paved runway designated 16/34 which measures 5,000 by 75 feet (1,524 x 23 m).

 The runway runs parallel to adjacent Interstate 65.
 The airport has its own interchange on that highway.

-In 1979, Shelby County Airport received funding from U.S. and state grants to support major expansion projects.
-The Federal Aviation Administration (FAA) was considering a $1.3 million grant to extend the runway by 1,400 feet to the south and 400 feet to the north, improving its capacity for larger aircraft.
-Additionally, a $20,000 grant from the Alabama Aeronautical Association funded paving for 12 new hangars, increasing the airport’s capacity for general aviation.
-The airport also received $6,000 for a non-directional beacon to aid navigation.
-Designated a FAA reliever airport, the facility aimed to separate small aircraft from larger commercial traffic following concerns about air traffic safety.
-A Learjet service for business travelers was also introduced, and local companies expressed interest in using the airport for corporate flights, contingent on runway improvements.

-On March 28, 1983, a Shelby County Commissioners reviewed a preliminary proposal to construct a second runway at Shelby County Airport.
-Aviation Administrator Bill Tucker outlined plans for the new airstrip to be located west of the existing runway, which could then be repurposed as a taxi ramp.
-Previous discussions had focused on extending the airport’s main runway from 3,800 to 5,600 feet, but this was the first official proposal for an additional runway.
-The estimated cost of the project ranged from $2 million to $3 million, with 90 percent potentially covered by a federal grant.
-However, acquiring the necessary 200 acres of land posed a challenge, as property owners in the area might resist selling, potentially requiring land condemnation.
-Citizens expressed concerns that expansion would increase air traffic, noise, and accident risks, possibly leading to lower property values.
-Tucker emphasized that increasing the airport’s capacity would enhance safety and attract more business aviation to the county, boosting economic development.